ambrisolla/katello-publish-content-view/README.md

 Last Published : 2022-06-02 21:29:17
 Status         : It's not necessary to publish a new version for this Content View
 ```
-If a new version of a Content View was created you will receive the messa bellow:
+If a new version of a Content View was created you will receive the message bellow:
 ```
 --- Initializing Katello Content View Checker ---
 It's now       : 2022-06-03 10:44:06